 Often, the main first step people use to find a rehab center is online searches, which are frequently accompanied by targeted and misleading ads, especially on Google and Facebook.
 Both, along with the search engine Bing, are now vetting who can run ads on their platforms.
 That is, they have hired a firm to vet their prospective advertisers.

-In September 2017, Google began suspending its U.S. ads—mainly pay-per-click (PPC) advertising with Google AdWords—for substance abuse rehab centers following a report in The Verge.
-In January 2018, Google expanded the ban for substance abuse rehab centers worldwide, following a similar piece in the United Kingdom’s Sunday Times.
+In September 2017, Google began suspending its U.S. ads—mainly pay-per-click (PPC) advertising with Google AdWords—for substance use disorder rehab centers following a report in The Verge.
+In January 2018, Google expanded the ban for substance use disorder rehab centers worldwide, following a similar piece in the United Kingdom’s Sunday Times.

 Google, Facebook, and Bing are now vetting who can run ads on their platforms.
 That is, they have hired a firm to vet their prospective advertisers.